Welcome to The Berlin Daily Sun, published Tuesday through Friday with a daily print circulation of 8,900.

 That same year, 1993, Rita Dube joined the staff as administration support both in editorial and sales, duties as office manager she continues to fulfill.

-Rounding out the current staff are sales representative Phil Ouellette, Betsy Hopler and reporter Martha Creegan.
+Rounding out the current staff are sales representative Lori Lacasse, reporter Martha Creegan & managing editor William Carroll.

 The official and original motto of The Berlin Sun is "Seeking the Truth and Printing it."
 As our brand of community journalism has evolved through the years we've also adopted the tag lines " Read Free, Advertise Smart," and "The News That Matters."